LENTEN PRAYER PROMPTS

 "So when you are offering your gift at the altar, if you remember that your brother or sister has something against you, leave your gift there before the altar and go; first be reconciled to your brother or sister, and then come and offer your gift.
 Come to terms quickly with your accuser while you are on the way to court with him, or your accuser may hand you over to the judge, and the judge to the guard, and you will be thrown into prison.
 Truly I tell you, you will never get out until you have paid the last penny." -Matthew 5:23-26

-Relationships are of the highest priority to God.
-Is there someone you need to reconcile with?
-What has pride or fear kept you from addressing?
-Ask the Lord for courage to take the first step.
-How might doing what you can to restore peace with others open new depths in your worship and intimacy with God?
+How might doing what you can to restore peace with someone open new depths in your worship and intimacy with God?

 “You have heard that it was said to those of ancient times, ‘You shall not murder,’ and ‘whoever murders shall be liable to judgment.’
-But I say to you that if you are angry with a brother or sister, you will be liable to judgment, and if you insult a brother or sister, you will be liable to the council, and if you say, ‘You fool,’ you will be liable to the hell of fire."
+But I say to you that if you are angry with a brother or sister, you will be liable to judgment, and if you insult a brother or sister, you will be liable to the council, and if you say, ‘You fool,’ you will be liable to the hell of fire." -Matthew 5:21-22

-Anger often signals deeper hurt or unmet desires.
-What anger are you carrying—toward others, yourself, or even God?
-Honestly lay it before Him without holding back.
-Ask for healing beneath the surface, inviting God’s Spirit and peace into those raw places.
 Even if you do not understand why you are angry, He does.
 Ask Him for help, healing, and direction.
 Ask God to teach you how to respond to conflict with grace rather than hostility.
+He is our healer, even when it comes to our anger.

 "Do not think that I have come to abolish the law or the prophets; I have come not to abolish but to fulfill.
 For truly I tell you, until heaven and earth pass away, not one letter, not one stroke of a letter, will pass from the law until all is accomplished.
 Therefore, whoever breaks one of the least of these commandments, and teaches others to do the same, will be called least in the kingdom of heaven; but whoever does them and teaches them will be called great in the kingdom of heaven.
 For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven." -Matthew 5:17-20

-Jesus fulfills the heart behind every command: love.
-Thank Him now for how His obedience opened the way for your freedom.
 Ask the Lord to show you areas where you resist His instructions, seeing them as burdens rather than gifts.
-Ask for a softened heart, willing to trust that His ways lead to life and flourishing.

 "You are the light of the world.
 A city built on a hill cannot be hidden.
 No one after lighting a lamp puts it under the bushel basket, but on the lampstand, and it gives light to all in the house.
-In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven."
+In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven." -Matthew 5:14-16

 Light exposes darkness and guides the way.
 Where has fear or discouragement dimmed your willingness to allow God’s light to shine through you?

 Bring your hesitations to God in prayer.
-Ask Him to remind you of the unique ways has He equipped you to reflect His love to those around you.
-Pray for courage to let your life radiate His goodness and love today.
+Ask Him to remind you of the unique ways has He equipped you to reflect His love and truth to those around you.

 Who might need the Light you carry?

 "You are the salt of the earth; but if salt has lost its taste, how can its saltiness be restored?
-It is no longer good for anything, but is thrown out and trampled under foot." -Matthew 5:13
+It is no longer good for anything, but is thrown out and trampled under foot."-Matthew 5:13

 Ask God to restore vibrancy to your faith, making you a source of preservation, blessing, and goodness in your community.